freshsoap/Explore.ZxSpectrum.Template/README.md

 2. Open the codespace
 3. [Setup the SjASMPlus to compile](#setup-sjasmplus-to-run-in-the-workspace)
 4. `Ctrl-Shift-D` to debug
-   - The ZSim emulator should open and show a little green square
+   - The ZSim emulator should open and show a little magenta square
 6. `Ctrl-Shift-B` to build
 7. Run the unit tests
    - There should be the 2 unit tests for the square showing